-In this story, Rune isn't an ordinary elective course.
-It can be taken from second year onward because of the difficulty of the course.
+In this story, the Rune course isn't an ordinary elective course.
+It can be taken from the second year onward because of the difficulty of the course.
 Of course, Hermione did so.
-Oh yeah.
-Bathshed Babbling is the name of the MALE rune teacher in my fic.
-I don't care if he's a she in the God's Book of Definition of Gender: in here, it's a man.
-Thanks you.

-This work of fanfiction is based on the novel of J.K Rowling and will be pulled back as soon as she find out I did so.
+This work of fan fiction is based on the novel of J.K.
+Rowling and will be pulled back as soon as she finds out I did so.
 I'm that evil.

 "Enough of this nonsense!
-Maybe my aura is thin, but it's more consistent than your predictions!"
+My aura may be thin, but it's more consistent than your predictions!"

 After that particularly loud proclamation, Hermione Granger, third year Gryffindor at Hogwarts, got up, grabbed her schoolbag and moved toward the exit.
 Ronald Weasley and Harry Potter were speechless.
-Hermione, verbally flipping off a teacher, what was the world coming to?
-Harry sent a sideway look toward his divination teacher, Professor Trelawney, and saw a familiar glint in her eyes.
+Hermione, verbally flipping off a teacher?
+What was the world coming to?
+Harry sent a sideways look toward his divination teacher, Professor Trelawney, and saw a familiar glint in her eyes.

 "Wait up, Hermione!
 I'm with you!
 I totally agree!"

 And it was the Boy-Who-Lived's turn to flee the classroom after throwing his stuff into his own bag.
-Ron looked at them, open mouthed, only to imitate them without a word.
-Hermione, in her state of anger, had not yet registered that she had two followers now, until they caught up with her around a corner.
+Ron looked at them, open-mouthed, only to imitate them without a word.
+Hermione, in her state of anger, had not yet registered that she had two followers until they caught up with her around a corner.

 "Harry?
 Ron?
-What are you doing here?" she asked, looking a lot calmer that she should be.
+What are you doing here?" she asked, looking a lot calmer than she should be.

 "In case you don't remember,…" started Ron slowly, "…you just closed the door on Trelawney's nose."